amos6224/terraform-elk/README.md

 Elastic Search Cluster on AWS using Terraform
 =============

-This project will create an elasticsearch cluster.
+This project will create an elasticsearch cluster in AWS using multiple availability zones.
 It will communicate with it via private ip addresses.
 This requires a VPN to your AWS VPC or alternatively running terraform within your VPC.

 ## Requirements